MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Empirical Evaluation

-Figures \ref{fig:sixpanel} show how different methods trade off token consumption for quality of attribution, as measured by Jaccard index with the ground truth and Kendall's $\tau_b$ with FullShapley.
-These results all use GPT-4.1o as the search and attribution LLM. \name consistently outperforms LOO, MCU, MCA, and KernelSHAP across all datasets and metrics.
-KernelSHAP requires substantially more tokens than \name, 8-10$\times$, to reach the same Jaccard index w.r.t. to ground truth annotations across all three datasets.
-Both Monte Carlo methods are even less efficient, requiring 17$\times$ and 20$\times$ respectively more tokens than \name to reach the same Jaccard index on MuSiQUE.
+\paragraph{(1) \name achieves a better tradeoff among baselines between attribution quality efficiency by a significant margin.} Figures \ref{fig:sixpanel} show the tradeoff between token consumption and attribution quality, measured by Jaccard index with ground truth and Kendall's $\tau_b$ with FullShapley, using GPT-4.1 nano. \name consistently outperforms LOO, OT, MCU, MCA, and KernelSHAP across all datasets and metrics.
+On MuSiQUE, KernelSHAP at least 15$\times$ more tokens than \name to achieve comparable Jaccard index scores, while Monte Carlo methods require 15-20$\times$ more tokens.

-For rank correlation measured by Kendall's $\tau_b$ (Figure \ref{fig:sixpanel}, bottom), \name achieves a strong ordinal correlation with FullShapley on MuSiQUE and HotPotQA, while KernelSHAP requires 8-11$\times$ more tokens to reach the same correlation quality.
-On MS MARCO, \name achieves a moderate correlation with KernelSHAP achieving the same with 3$\times$ more tokens.
-Note that while there is no standard way to interpret the quality of a $\tau_b$ correlation, we follow~\citep{wicklin2023interpret}, using >=0.49 to indicate a strong correlation, >=0.26 for moderate correlation, and <0.26 for weak or negligible correlation.
+For rank correlation measured by Kendall's $\tau_b$ (Figure \ref{fig:sixpanel}, bottom), MaxShapley achieves a strong ordinal correlation with FullShapley on MuSiQUE and HotPotQA, while KernelSHAP requires 7-9$\times$ more tokens to reach the same correlation quality.
+On MS MARCO, MaxShapley achieves a moderate correlation with KernelSHAP achieving the same with 4$\times$ more tokens.\footnote{There is no standard way to interpret the quality of a $\tau_b$ correlation, we follow \citet{wicklin2023interpret}, using $\ge 0.71$ to indicate very strong correlation, $>=0.49$ to indicate a strong, $>=0.26$ for moderate correlation, and $<0.26$ for weak/negligible.}

 On MS-MARCO, we observe a degradation in the quality of attribution across all Shapley attribution methods.
-The Jaccard index scores for all methods are notably smaller and \name (as well as all other approximation methods) only achieves at most a moderate ordinal correlation with FullShapley.
 MS-MARCO, unlike HotPotQA and MuSiQUE, is a less curated dataset, with sometimes confusing information source content (even for humans).
 As such, the Search LLM had more trouble forming coherent and correct responses to queries with a given set of information sources.

-Note that in Figure \ref{fig:sixpanel}, \name has a higher Jaccard index with the ground truth than FullShapley on HotPotQA and MS-MARCO.
-We attribute this to the fact that the attribution LLM produces token-level variations in semantically similar responses, affecting downstream attribution (see below).
+Note that \name has a higher Jaccard index with the ground truth than FullShapley on HotPotQA and MS-MARCO (Figure~\ref{fig:sixpanel}).
+This is consistent with the sensitivity of whole-answer subset scoring discussed below: semantically similar regenerated answers can receive different \(\text{\textsc{Judge}}_{\Psi_A}\) scores, which affects FullShapley-style baselines.

-We noted the same trend if we compute cost in terms of computation time or monetary cost-per-query, rather than tokens-per-query.
-These results are included in \Cref{app:ablations}, along with results on the full, original MuSiQUE dataset.